-- ARR Allocations.
-Due to more conservative treatment of transmission outages in the FTR Auction model by PJM, designed to reduce revenue inadequacy, ARR allocation quantities were significantly reduced.
-For the 2014 to 2015 planning period, Stage 1B and Stage 2 ARR allocations were reduced 84.9 percent and 88.1 percent from the 2013 to 2014 planning period. - Residual ARRs.
+- 2014 planning period.
+For the 2015 to 2016 planning period, Stage 1B and Stage 2 ARR allocations were reduced 79.7 percent from the 2013 to 2014 planning period. - Residual ARRs.
 If ARR allocations are reduced as the result of a modeled transmission outage and the transmission outage ends during the relevant planning year, the result is that residual ARRs may be available.
 These residual ARRs are automatically assigned to eligible participants the month before the effective date.
-Residual ARRs are only available on paths prorated in Stage 1 of the annual ARR allocation, only effective for single, whole months and cannot be self scheduled.
-Residual ARR clearing prices are based on monthly FTR auction clearing prices.

-In the first ten months of the 2014 to 2015 planning period planning period, PJM allocated a total of 19,928 MW of residual ARRs, up from 10,956.2 MW in the first ten months of the 2013 to 2014 planning period, with a total target allocation of \$1.3 million for the first three months of 2015, down from \$1.8 million for the first three months in 2014.
-This 81.9 percent increase in volume was primarily a result of the significant reductions in Annual ARR Stage 1B allocations.

-• ARR Reassignment for Retail Load Switching.
+Residual ARRs are only available on paths prorated in Stage 1 of the annual ARR allocation, are only effective for single, whole months and cannot be self scheduled.
+Residual ARR clearing prices are based on monthly FTR auction clearing prices. - In the 2014 to 2015 planning period planning period, PJM allocated a total of 22,532.9 MW of residual ARRs, up from 15,417.5 MW in the 2013 to 2014 planning period, with a total target allocation of \$8.2 million for the 2014 to 2015 planning period, up from \$4.7 million for the 2013 to 2014 planning period.
+This 46.2 percent increase in residual ARR volume was primarily a result of PJM's significant reductions in Annual ARR Stage 1B allocations.
+The assumed outages did not materialize resulting in more available ARRs which were distributed as residual ARRs. - ARR Reassignment for Retail Load Switching.
 There were 64,086 MW of ARRs associated with \$338,100 of revenue that were reassigned in the 2013 to 2014 planning period.
-There were 53,270 MW of ARRs associated with \$456,100 of revenue that were reassigned for the first ten months of the 2014 to 2015 planning period.
+There were 57,270 MW of ARRs associated with \$506,000 of revenue that were reassigned for the 2014 to 2015 planning period.

-- Revenue Adequacy.
-For the first ten months of the 2014 to 2015 planning period, the ARR target allocations, which are based on the nodal price differences from the Annual FTR Auction, were \$735.0 million while PJM collected \$765.9 million from the combined Long Term, Annual and Monthly Balance of Planning Period FTR Auctions, making ARRs revenue adequate.
-For the 2013 to 2014 planning period, the ARR target allocations were \$506.2 million while PJM collected \$568.8 million from the combined Long Term, Annual and Monthly Balance of Planning Period FTR Auctions, making ARRs revenue adequate. - ARRs as an Offset to Congestion.
+• Revenue Adequacy.
+For the 2014 to 2015 planning period, the ARR target allocations, which are based on the nodal price differences from the Annual FTR Auction, were \$735.3 million while PJM collected \$767.9 million from the combined Long Term, Annual and Monthly Balance of Planning Period FTR Auctions, making ARRs revenue adequate.
+For the 2013 to 2014 planning period, the ARR target allocations were \$506.2 million while PJM collected \$568.8 million from the combined Long Term, Annual and Monthly Balance of Planning Period FTR Auctions.
+The increase in ARR target allocations and auction revenue, despite decreased volume, is a result of increased prices resulting from the reduced allocation of Stage 1B and Stage 2 ARRs.

+ARRs as an Offset to Congestion.
 ARRs served as an effective offset against congestion.
-The total revenues received by ARR holders, including self-scheduled FTRs, offset 100 percent of the total congestion costs experienced by ARR holders across the Day-Ahead Energy Market and balancing energy market for the first ten months of the 2014 to 2015 planning period and for the 2013 to 2014 planning period.
+The total revenues received by ARR holders, including self-scheduled FTRs, offset 100 percent of the total congestion costs experienced by ARR holders across the Day-Ahead Energy Market and balancing energy market for the 2014 to 2015 planning period and for the 2013 to 2014 planning period.
 Individual participants may not have a 100 percent offset.